Preservation of Belmont’s Historic Wellington Station

 Today the building is used for exhibits and is periodically opened to the public for special events such as Town Day and occasional open houses sponsored by the Society.
 The station is one of Belmont’s most visible and beloved historic resources.
 This small, octagonal building with a pointed roof is a rare Gothic Revival style structure in Belmont and is the centerpiece of the Common Street local historic district.
 It is also listed in the State Register of Historic Places and is eligible for listing on the National Register of Historic Places.
 This building is an important link to Belmont’s nineteenth century past and is an important feature that enhances the historic setting of this town-owned park.

 The existing wood shingle roof (now almost 30 years old) is nearing the end of its useful life and needs to be replaced to prevent water damage to the interior structure.
 The Belmont Historical Society has been the responsible steward of the Wellington Station for nearly 40 years and has handled normal repair and maintenance work as necessary.
 However, period-authentic wood shingle roofs eventually deteriorate to the point that the only option is complete replacement.
 Consequently, the Society sought and received CPA funds from the Belmont Town Meeting to cover the cost of stripping the existing roof, repairing deteriorated roof sheathing boards, and installing a new wood shingle roof.
-That work is expected to be completed in 2017.
-Repairs to the porch that surrounds the station are being paid for by the Society, and that work began in October 2016 and is continuing through the winter.
+The CPA-funded work was completed in 2017.
+Repairs to the porch that surrounds the station are being paid for by the Society, and that work began in October 2016 and is continuing through the winter of 2017.
 Click here to see some photographs of the work in progress.

 Community Preservation Act